El Capitan Theatre

 The interior of the theatre is in an opulent East Indian Revival style, the work of architect G. Albert Lansburgh.
 Seating was provided for 1,435 in orchestra and balcony levels, with a stage box on each side of the 49 feet wide proscenium.
 The stage is 81 feet wide and 33 feet deep and there were seven dressing rooms and a full sized orchestra pit.
 The El Capitan Theatre operated very successfully as a live theatre from its opening until 1937, and attracted stars such as Will Rogers, Clark Gable, Fanny Brice, Buster Keaton, Jackie Cooper, Henry Fonda Rita Hayworth and Joan Fontaine to appear on its stage in dramatic plays and comedies.

-In 1937 it was equipped to screen movies, and on May 9, 1941 it presented the world premiere of Orson Well’s “Citizen Kane”, with Welles personally taking over the running of the theatre for this presentation, due to it being blocked from being screened in other major theatres by William Randoph Hearst.
+In 1937 it was equipped to screen movies, and on May 9, 1941 it presented the world premiere of Orson Well’s “Citizen Kane”, with Welles personally taking over the running of the theatre for this presentation, due to it being blocked from being screened in other major theatres by William Randolph Hearst.
 The El Capitan Theatre was then renamed Hollywood Paramount Theatre, and came under the direction of Fanchon & Marco.
 In 1942, the theatre had a complete make-over, and a new interior was constructed over the original decorations, hiding them completely.
 Architects William & H.L.
 Periera were responsible for the design of this modernisation which consisted of corrugated sheeting that resembled a huge sea-shell.
 A large modern marquee was also installed over the entrance, above which part of the façade was covered in corrugated cladding, and a false ceiling was installed in the outer lobby and inner foyer areas.
 The ‘new’ Hollywood Paramount Theatre was opened with Cecil B. DeMille’s “Reap the Wild Wind”, and it remained a ‘premier’ house for many years.
-In 1967 it was operated by Loews, and Pacific Theatres took over in 1974, by which time the Paramount Theatre was a general release house, and it was closed in 1989.
+By 1950 it was operated by Cabart Theaters Corp.
+On April 11, 1968 it was operated by Loew’s as Loew’s Hollywood Theatre.
+General Cinema took over on July 12, 1972 and it was renamed Hollywood Cinema.
+They were followed by Century Cinema Circuit on December 19, 1973 who brought back the Paramount Theatre name.
+In 1976 it was taken over by SRO.
+Pacific Theatres took over in late-1983, by which time the Paramount Theatre was a general release house, and it was closed in 1989.

 There were plans to twin the theatre with two 500-seat auditoriums in an Art Deco style, as it was thought that the original Lansburgh interior decorations had been 80% destroyed by the 1942 remodeling, but as work began on the conversion, workmen and the theatre owners were amazed at what lay beneath the false walls and ceilings.
 It was decided to drop the twin cinema scheme, and go for a ‘museum standard’ restoration scheme costing $6 million, financed by the Walt Disney Organisation and Pacific Theatres.
 Theatre artistic designer Joseph Musil was engaged to restore and replace the splendid architectural details of the theatre which had been hidden and damaged for almost 60 years.